elisilk/bhs-innovation-fund/README.md

 # BHS Innovation Fund Website (sandbox)

-This website is a testing ground for the Brookline High School Innovation Fund, a nonprofit organization in Brookline, MA, USA.
+This website is a testing ground for the [Brookline High School Innovation Fund](https://bhsinnovationfund.org), a nonprofit organization in Brookline, MA, USA.
 The organization's mission is to catalyze innovation at Brookline High School by supporting faculty-driven curricular initiatives that will inspire our students and prepare them to thrive in a changing world.

+The Innovation Fund's official, public-facing website is: [https://bhsinnovationfund.org](https://bhsinnovationfund.org)

 ## Table of contents